jgamblin/targetinfo/readme.md

 #Important Notice
 *I dont kow what I am doing.
-This will likely break your system... or be illegal in your country*
+This will likely break your system... or could be illegal in your country.*